Veronique de Rugy: Oops, Republicans Did It Again

 Even the small number of federal program terminations proposed by the Trump administration were too much for congressional Republicans.

-Nope -- when it comes to the federal budget and yet another looming brush-up against the federal debt ceiling, Republicans reveal that they're content to maintain an untenable status quo, despite all the lip service paid to the dangers of big government over the years.
+Nope, when it comes to the federal budget and yet another looming brush-up against the federal debt ceiling, Republicans reveal they're content to maintain an untenable status quo, despite all the lip service paid to the dangers of big government over the years.

 Yes, as part of the failed attempt to repeal and replace Obamacare, the GOP did include Medicaid reforms intended to slow the spending growth for the federal/state entitlement program that provides health care for those with lower incomes.